 By the way, as you should have realized, it's really independent from the fact that it's PyPy that we are translating.
 Any RPython program should do.
 I've successfully tried it on the JS interpreter.
 The controller is only called "pypy_interact" because it emulates a file hierarchy that makes pypy-c-sandbox happy - it contains (read-only) virtual directories like /bin/lib/pypy1.2/lib-python and /bin/lib/pypy1.2/lib_pypy and it pretends that the executable is /bin/pypy-c.

-If you don't have a regular PyPy installed, you should, because it's faster to translate, but you can also run python translate.py instead.
+If you don't have a regular PyPy installed, you should, because it's faster to translate; but you can also run the same line with python in front.

-To run it, use the tools in the pypy/translator/sandbox directory:
+To run it, use the tools in the pypy/sandbox directory:

 ./pypy_interact.py /some/path/pypy-c-sandbox [args...]

 Just like with pypy-c, if you pass no argument you get the interactive prompt.
 In theory it's impossible to do anything bad or read a random file on the machine from this prompt.
 To pass a script as an argument you need to put it in a directory along with all its dependencies, and ask pypy_interact to export this directory (read-only) to the subprocess' virtual /tmp directory with the --tmp=DIR option.
 Example: